Battle for Yemen's Marib heats up, 53 dead in 24 hours: loyalists

-Fighting for the key Yemeni region of Marib has intensified, with 53 pro-government and Huthi rebel fighters dead in the past 24 hours, loyalist military officials said Saturday.
+Fighting for the key Yemeni region of Marib has intensified, with 53 pro-government and Huthi rebel fighters killed in the past 24 hours, loyalist military officials said Saturday.

 The Huthis have been trying to seize oil-rich Marib, the government's last significant pocket of territory in the north, since February.

-"The rebels have managed to seize a bit of territory" in the latest fighting northwest of the city, a pro-government military source said, adding that they did not threaten the city of Marib itself.
+"The rebels have managed to seize a bit of territory" in the latest fighting northwest of the city, a pro-government military source said, assessing the city of Marib itself was not under threat.

 The same source said 22 government soldiers including five officers had been killed, along with 31 rebels.